treyhunner/treyhunner.github.com/source/_posts/2016-02-15-how-to-merge-dictionaries-in-python.markdown

 This works well and should be more efficient than creating two unnecessary lists.

 - Accurate: yes
-- Idiomatic: fairly, though it does require a standard library import
+- Idiomatic: fairly

 ### ChainMap

-All of our answers so far have required looping over every key-value pair in our two initial dictionaries in order to make a new one.
+What if we could create a new dictionary without looping over our initial dictionaries?

-What if we could create a new dictionary without looping over our initial dictionaries at all?
-We can *sort of* do this with `ChainMap`:
+We can *sort of* do this with [ChainMap][]:

 ```python
 from collections import ChainMap
 context = ChainMap({}, user_context, global_context)
 ```

-A `ChainMap` groups multiple dictionaries together to create a view.
-Lookups in a `ChainMap` query each dictionary in order until a matching key is found.
+A `ChainMap` groups dictionaries together; lookups query each one until a match is found.

 This code raises a few questions.